-- c) A one-off payment of £4.53 per pitch proposed in the could be included in the pitch fee for 2016/17 as a contribution towards improvements towards the security costs of the site (Issue 3). - d) In principle, the annual site licence fee is in effect included in the pitch fee each year as once included (as it was in 2015/16) it becomes a permanent addition to the pitch fee and can generally increase year on year by inflation (as defined in the Act).
+- c) A one-off payment of £4.53 per pitch could be included in the pitch fee for 2016/17 as a contribution towards improvements towards the security costs of the site (Issue 3). - d) In principle, the annual site licence fee is in effect included in the pitch fee each year as once included (as it was in 2015/16) it becomes a permanent addition to the pitch fee and can generally increase year on year by inflation (as defined in the Act).
 In fact, for 2016/17, Country Parks Ltd were seeking a payment of £22.58 per pitch (which was lower than the pitch fee included in the previous year) which Mr & Mrs Goddard agreed.
 The Tribunal would have determined this was payable if it had not been agreed (Issue 4). - 9.
-By a letter dated 15 February 2017 the Respondent was notified of the decision in the Lead Case and was provided with a copy of that decision.
-The Respondent was informed of the requirements of Rule 23 and the need to inform the Tribunal within 28 days if she wished to apply for a direction that the decision in the Lead Case should not be binding in her case. - 10.
-In that letter the Tribunal also informed the Respondent that by a letter dated 25 January 2017, the Applicant had accepted that the current pitch fee inserted into section 2 of the notice of proposal for a new pitch fee for the Respondent for 2016/17 was incorrect.
-This means that the Respondent will have the benefit of the determination made by the Tribunal on Issue 1 in the Lead Case. - 11.
-The Respondent replied to the Tribunal's letter of 15 February 2017 by letter dated 20 February 2017, but did not apply for a direction that the Lead Case should not be binding. - 12.
-The Tribunal is not aware of any issues raised by the Respondent that were not common or related issues as identified above.
+By a letter dated 15 February 2017 the Respondents was notified of the decision in the Lead Case and were provided with a copy of that decision.
+The Respondents were informed of the requirements of Rule 23 and the need to inform the Tribunal within 28 days if they wished to apply for a direction that the decision in the Lead Case should not be binding in their case.
+The Tribunal has received no response from the Respondent. - 10.
+The Tribunal is not aware of any issues raised by the Respondents that were not common or related issues as identified above.